-Note: This is a compulsory course in Year 10.
+Note: These courses are compulsory in Year 9 and 10.

 HEALTH AND PHYSICAL EDUCATION - PHYSICAL EDUCATION (COMPULSORY)

 Physical Education compulsory courses are a part of a four year program in which students are taught a range of physical skills which form the basis of the major games played in our community.
 Students will also be expected to develop knowledge of rules, strategies and tactics involved in each activity and to be able to work co-operatively and responsibly with other students.